aliafsar/cardano/README.md

 -v: Display progress in the terminal while creating the archive, also known as “verbose” mode.
 -f: Allows you to specify the filename of the archive.

-tar -xzvf archive.tar.gz -C /tmp
+tar -xzvf node1.20.0.tar.gz -C /tmp

 -C: uncompresses to a target folder

+ansible-playbook cardano_1_20.yml --extra-vars "home_folder=/home/danu node_folder=/home/danu/cardano-my-node node_user=danu"